-

 It is certainly a challenging time for their family.
 Please keep them in your prayers.
 If you would like to read Peter's blog for updates, visit witkowskiblog.com.

-May 2019 - Southeast Georgia Area Pecan Agent
+May 1, 2019 - Southeast Georgia Area Pecan Agent

-Andrew joins the UGA Pecan team as the new Area Pecan Agent for Southeast District.
-This position is from a partnership between University of Georgia Cooperative Extension and the Georgia Pecan Commission.
+Andrew joins the UGA Pecan Team as the new Area Pecan Agent for Southeast District.
+This position a partnership between University of Georgia Cooperative Extension and the Georgia Pecan Commission.
 Andrew serves both county agents and growers in Southeast Georgia.
 His territory stretches from Washington, Jefferson counties north to the Florida line south.
 It includes everything from the Ocmulgee River to the east coast.
 Pecan acreage has grown in the southeast for the past 5 - 10 years, and Hurricane Michael's devastation will likely see a shift in pecan varieties in Georgia when replanting new trees.

 Andrew previously served as County Extension Coordinator in Wilcox County from 2017-2019 and County Ag Agent in Thomas County from 2011 - 2017.
 His work in pecans includes Asian Ambrosia Beetles and Pecan Leaf Phylloxera.
 His programming has focused on young trees, particularly pruning.